Get 80% off your plan for your first 3 months*

 What is the minimum you can pay a salary employee?

 Minimum salary requirements depend on your local labour laws.
-Most regions set a minimum weekly or annual salary for exempt employees, below which overtime rules apply.
+Most regions set a minimum hourly or monthly wage, and additional rules may apply for overtime eligibility.
 Check your regional employment authority for the current threshold in your area.

 How much of my revenue should go to employee salaries?